TimotheeMonceaux/blog/_posts/2017-04-24-lstm-for-language-detection.md

  lose-mout lick to, shit we acaust so i ain' to kneed to sk it that with the soldiers up in hance to know it the s in it i ain't way to words
 ```

+The results are quite encouraging, and even really funny as long you've got some imagination: *"so i went the shit we acat i were lost it to cross"*, *"so i ain lour to a start a rhyme i'm back"*, *"try to forge an exatow to forget yo you so i ail jost show in it", "your jawsf never will, fuc wint!"*.
+This model obviously isn't ready to write some real rap lyrics, but it definitely shows that there are a lot of things we can do in this domain.

 ## References